Configuring SCIM User Provisioning With Azure Active Directory

 • The SCIM feature is activated for your organization.
 If not, contact your Customer Success Manager.

-• You have an Azure AD tenant.
+• You have an Microsoft Entra ID tenant.

 • Application Administrator